 Who will be dealing with your case?

 Your case will typically be handled by a solicitor in our Employment, Pensions and Immigration (EPI) team, supported as necessary by our trainees/paralegals.
-A solicitor acting for you may be described in correspondence as a “Partner”, an “Associate” or a “Solicitor”.
-An Associate is, generally, more experienced than a “Solicitor”.
+A solicitor acting for you may be described in correspondence as a “Partner”, a “Principal Associate” an “Associate” or a “Solicitor”.
+A Principal Associate/Associate is, generally, more experienced than a “Solicitor”.
 Our trainees/paralegals are not (yet) solicitors, and usually have no other formal legal qualification.

 We will always ensure that the solicitor acting for you has the requisite level of experience to handle your case competently.
 In any event, all work will be supervised by a Partner, being the most senior member of the team allocated to you.